 The soundtrack of Trüberbrook is an original composition to fit the mood of the game – sort of a tranquil "doom jazz".
 Inspirations come from the works of Tom Waits, Angelo Badalamenti, Mark Lanegan, Timber Timbre or Bohren & der Club of Gore.

-Musical Direction: Sebastian Nagel & Albrecht Schrader.
-The soundtrack has a playtime of around 40 minutes.
+The soundtrack has a playtime of around 40 minutes and is directed by Sebastian Nagel & Albrecht Schrader.
 Why not listen to the serene main theme while browsing the project?

 –– Please note that there's an additional fee for shipping and packaging on all the physical rewards.
 It will be applied on checkout and depends on your country. ––